First order Mean Field Games on networks: Introduction

 This paper is organized as follows.
-In the rest of this section we introduce the geometry of a junction and some notations.
-Section~\ref{sec:OC} is devoted to optimal control problem on the junction; in particular, we establish the existence of an optimal trajectory for every starting point, a closed graph property for the map that associates to each point the set of optimal trajectories and some properties of the value function (mainly, that it solves a HJ problem on the junction).
-Section~\ref{sect:MFGequil} concerns deterministic MFGs on the junction; taking advantage of the results of previous section, we prove the existence of a MFG equilibrium and that the value function of the associated optimal control problem solves a HJ problem.
+The remaining part of Section \ref{intro} contains the description of the geometry and the definition of some notations.
+Section~\ref{sec:OC} is devoted to optimal control problems.
+In particular, we obtain the existence of an optimal trajectory for every starting point, a closed graph property for the map that associates to each point the set of optimal trajectories, and study the value function (mainly, its characterization as the viscosity solution of a HJ problem on the network and some regularity properties).
+Section~\ref{sect:MFGequil} concerns deterministic MFGs on the junction.
+Relying on the results of Section~\ref{sec:OC}, we prove the existence of a relaxed MFG equilibrium and study the related mild solutions.